-The NFC Music Club provides opportunities for students to explore music through singing, playing instruments, and performing.
+The NFC Jazz Ensemble provides opportunities for students to recapture the joy of music through playing their own instruments.
 Members have opportunities to collaborate with others in small ensembles or larger groups.
-Students can perform musical selections at campus events or in the community.
-The Music Club is open to all students.
+Students perform musical selections at campus events or in the community.
+The Jazz Ensemble is open to all students who currently play an instrument.